DysonParra/proj-all-vias-back-front-mysql-java-angular/README.md

   The consumer url is http://127.0.0.1:8080/api/v1/agent-type/{{id}}

 - Search entities
-  GET request that return all entities taht match the specified query.
+  GET request that return all entities that match the specified query.
   The consumer url is http://127.0.0.1:8080/api/v1/agent-type/search/{{stringToSearch}}

 - Search entities paged
-  GET request that return all entities taht match the specified query and the specified pageable.
+  GET request that return all entities that match the specified query and the specified pageable.
   The consumer url is http://127.0.0.1:8080/api/v1/agent-type/search/{{stringToSearch}}/pages?page={{pageNumber}}&size={{pageSize}}

 ## Postman